kellyyfoo/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

     ![Overview2](images/overview2.png)

-1. Scroll down more to view the cluster inventory.
+1. Scroll further down to view the cluster inventory.
 Click through each item in the inventory to find out more:

     ![Overview3](images/overview3.png)

     Note that:

-    - nodes represent physical or virtual hardware that your Openshift cluster is running.
+    - Nodes represent physical or virtual hardware that your Openshift cluster is running.
     - Pods are used to host and run one or more containers.
 Each node may run multiple pods.
 Containers in the same pod share the same network and storage.
     - Storage classes represent the different types of storage configured and made available for your Openshift cluster.
     - Persistent Volume Claims (PVCs) represent the usage of storage by the pods.
 After a pod is removed, data not persistent to persistent storage are gone.